The Dangers of Asbestos, Filing a Mesothelioma Lawsuit, and What You Can Expect

 As we stated earlier, asbestos is known to be a cancer-causing substance as well as one that can lead to severe pulmonary issues.
 Below are the three most common illnesses that are caused by asbestos exposure.

 A relatively rare yet aggressive form of cancer, mesothelioma is found in the lining of the lungs, stomach, testicles, and ovaries.
 The only known cause of mesothelioma is asbestos exposure.
-Symptoms include shortness of breath, chest pain, dry cough, fatigue, weight loss.
+Symptoms include shortness of breath, chest pain, dry cough, fatigue, and weight loss.
 According to the American Cancer Society, the five-year survival rate of those diagnosed with mesothelioma is only 10%, with an average life expectancy of 12 to 21 months after diagnosis.

 As its name implies, asbestosis is a chronic lung condition caused by prolonged asbestos exposure.
 Asbestosis is one of over 200 forms of pulmonary fibrosis, which is considered a serious lung disease.
 Symptoms include a persistent dry cough, shortness of breath, chest pain, and abnormally wide and round fingertips and toes.